leonstel/leonstel.github.io/blogs/gmap4.md

 Why did we add types with the factory to create a marker?

-With these types you can easily make a function for group those markers together.
+With these types you can easily make a function for grouping markers together.
 For example if you have many mutant types and you want to define with one function call if the input marker is a discoverable mutant.
 Everywhere you want to check if a marker is a discoverable mutant you call this function.